Best practices

 Learn about best practices to improve security and performance when using the Switch VTN webhooks.

 You should only subscribe to the webhook events that you need.
 This will reduce the amount of work your VEN needs to do.
-For more information about subscribing to events, see the Switch VTN API .
+For more information about subscribing to events, see the Switch VTN API reference.

 You should ensure that your VEN uses an HTTPS connection.
 By default, Switch will verify SSL certificates when delivering webhooks.
 Switch recommends that you leave SSL verification enabled.